AddDeqRelu

 Parameters that control the operand address strides.
 They are of the BinaryRepeatParams type, and contain such parameters as those that specify the address stride of the operand for the same data block between adjacent iterations and address stride of the operand between different data blocks in a single iteration.

-For details about the address stride parameters between adjacent iterations, see repeatStride.
-For details about the address stride parameters of DataBlock in the same iteration, see dataBlockStride.
+For details about the address stride of the operand between adjacent iterations, see repeatStride.
+For details about the address stride of the operand between different data blocks in a single iteration, see dataBlockStride.

 Returns